juangarciadev/NoteAppSample/README.md

 Juan Garcia, juansftdev@gmail.com

 ## License
-This framework is available under the MIT license.
+This project is available under the MIT license.
 See the LICENSE file for more info.